-Residential foreclosures cannot be initiated, pursuant to Governor Hogan’s executive order 20-04-03-01, meaning that lenders can not start the process of forclsoure by issuing the "initial notice of intent" to foreclose.
+Residential foreclosures cannot be initiated prior to May 4th, 2021 meaning that lenders can not start the process of forclsoure by issuing the "initial notice of intent" to foreclose.
 If you have already received the initial notice of intent or are concerned that your lender will puruse foreclosure, call the Maryland HOPE hotline at 1-877-462-7555.

 The Consumer Financial Protection Bureau has created "Mortgage and housing assistance during the coronavirus national emergency" and a video to explain the options.

 The Federal Housing Finance Agency annouced help for homeowners who are having difficulty paying their mortgage due to the public health crisis.
 Click here for detailed information: MORTGAGE HELP FOR HOMEOWNERS IMPACTED BY THE CORONAVIRUS.

 Financial Institutions' Responses:

 The American Bankers Association has compiled an alphabetical list of publicly announced steps banks of all sizes have taken to respond to the crisis, including mortgage assistance plans.

 The MD&DC Credit Union Association has a consumer resource page on their website, including a link to each credit union's so you can check for their COVID 19 assistance programs.